hypergonial/hikari-miru/docs/source/guides/persistent_views.rst

 .. warning::
     If you pass a message ID instead of a message object to ``View.start()``, ``View.message`` will be set to ``None``.
-    If you want to avoid this, you can try fetching the message before passing it instead.
+    If this is undesirable, try fetching the message before passing it instead.

 ::